daleal/symmetric/README.md

 symmetric docs <module>
 ```

 This will **automagically** generate a `json` file documenting the API with an OpenAPI specification.
 Seems too simple to be true, right?
 Go ahead, try it yourself!
+Also, don't be afraid of using **[type annotations](https://docs.python.org/3/library/typing.html)**...
+The annotations will be documented too!
+They will restrict the parameter types within the OpenAPI generated `json`!

 You can also generate a more simple and human-readable documentation file with the `-m` or the `--markdown` flag.